Programme

 IFIS Publishing, UK

-Meeting the Scientific Information Needs of the Food Community Through Free Educational Guidance Into Effective Literature Searching, Systematic Reviews, and Publishing in Journals
+Meeting the Scientific Information Needs of the Food Community Through Free Educational Guidance into Effective Literature Searching, Systematic Reviews, and Publishing in Journals

 Abstract Number: 175